Irish dance: Competition structure

 An organised dance competition is referred to as a feis (plural feiseanna).
 The word feis means "festival" in Irish, and strictly speaking would also have competitions in music and crafts.
 Féile ([ˈfʲeːlʲə]) is a more correct term for the dance competition, but the terms may be used interchangeably.
 Dance competitions are divided by age and level of expertise.
 The names of the levels and other organising rules vary between countries and regions.
 Dancers are scored based on technique (placement of the feet, turn out, off of their heels, etc.), style (grace, power, etc.) and other items such as timing, rhythm, carriage, choreography and sounds in their hard shoe dances.

+In most organizations, the lower and entry levels of Irish dance include beginner 1 and beginner 2, in which dancers mostly compete soft shoe dances.
+Then, after around 2 years of experience at these levels, dancers can advance to the intermediate levels, which include novice and prizewinner.
+At these levels, most dancers are competing five to six dances including both hard shoe and soft shoe.
+To advance through each of the levels, the dancer must receive specific placements in each of their dances.
+After obtaining a first place in each of their prizewinner dances (or by teacher discretion), a dancer can move up into the preliminary champion level (PC).
+At the PC level, dancers usually compete a longer soft shoe, hard shoe, and set dance, and then get an overall score for each of their dances combined.
+After obtaining two to three overall first places at the PC level, dancers can move into the highest level open champion (OC), where they compete a longer hard shoe and soft shoe, and set dance.
+The set dance at the champion level is a long hard shoe danced where the dancer is alone on stage and it focuses largely on advanced rhythm and timing.
+Within the PC and OC levels, dancers can qualify for the regional championships, Oireachtas.
+From Oireachtas placements, dancers can qualify for various National and World Championships.